caitaozhan/Localization/README.md

 ## synthetic
 1. plots for various amount of training. do not use multi-granularity. pick a default amount of training.
-(10.16-17)
+(10.16-17) (Done)
 2. plots for various amount of intruders.
 (10.18-10.19)
 3. plots for various amount of sensors density.
 (10.20)